 The alternative logo is another term for the secondary logo.

-This logo can be vertical or horizontal, depending on your businesses industry.
-Alternate secondary logos are usually stacked variations of your primary logo that have been reduced down.
+This logo can be vertical or horizontal, depending on your business’s industry.
+Alternate secondary logos are usually stacked variations of your primary logo reduced down.

-You’d find the secondary logo on clothing tags, business cards, stationary, invoices, shopping bags and product packaging.
+You’d find the secondary logo on clothing tags, business cards, stationery, invoices, shopping bags, and product packaging.

 Watermarks are another term for a submark logo.

 The whole business name and/or a creative element are included in some submark designs.
 A letter mark is a submark that solely uses your business’s initials.